|WE'VE SEEN ADVERTISMENTS OFFERING:

 We maintain that advice without the ability to provide visuals (actual moving examples) of what a good diver should look like .... is just advice.
 We include videos of ourselves as part of our website, we provide in water visuals, during our workshops and we use videos of the participants as one of the teaching tools to support our mentoring.
 Being able to recognize what good diving should look like is the key to knowing what to aspire to and what to imitate.
 Seeing examples of good fundamental skills through the faceplate of your mask....has no equal.
 The majority of dive leaders within the big agencies are unable to supply an example of anything close to remarkable buoyancy control skills.
 They , quite simply, fail to live up to their rhetoric and credentials.

 MORE WEIGHT MEANS BETTER CONTROL: is another popular myth.
-We hear this a lot in the Northeastern United States: "When I'm catching bugs I like to be heavy." is a common boast.
+You won't find this one in print but we hear this a lot in the Northeastern United States: "When I'm catching bugs I like to be heavy." is a common boast.
 "BUGS" for those not familar with the term, are lobsters and the people who hunt them are skilled divers, "usually", only in their own imagination.
 Correct weighting is a very personal matter.
 Some experts offer a formula for proper weighting such as starting with a percentage of your body weight.
 Proper weighting is a process not a formula.
 It is the responsibility of the diver himself.
 There is no shortcut or magic pill that facilitates proper weighting and great buoyancy.
 There is no magic number or magic formula and no marvelous piece of gear that makes buoyancy skills a cinch.
 If there is one piece of gear that makes a difference to buoyancy control it is weights but only when properly selected, distributed and managed by a knowledgable diver.
 Divers who are unwilling to learn the physics related to buoyancy or who are unwilling to learn about the variables (environment, body composition, collateral equipment, tank values and exposure protection) that determine the amount of weights to be worn .... will never master buoyancy control.

 Great Buoyancy is not about conquering an alien world with technology.